© Tommaso79 | Dreamstime

 Negative Mental Health Attitudes Hinder Recognition and Treatment

-The study also examined the participants’ attitudes towards seeking profession help for mental health issues, their degree of skepticism towards psychiatry as a legitimate science, and their attitudes about science in general.
+The study also examined participants’ attitudes towards seeking profession help for mental health issues, their degree of skepticism towards psychiatry as a legitimate science, and their attitudes about science in general.

 Those participants with the most negative attitudes toward psychological help, psychiatry, and science were significantly more likely to rate Jack or Kate as being less distressed, to believe depression is difficult to treat, to be less sympathetic, and to be less likely to recommend help.